-(33) Until candidates complete their confirmation of candidature, they are admitted on a probationary basis.
-To complete the confirmation of candidature, candidates must:

-- a. develop a supervision agreement in cooperation with their supervisor that stipulates the responsibilities of each party; - b. submit an extensive research proposal that reviews the literature, delineate the research questions and methods, discusses the risks, and presents a timeline and budget; and - c. complete an oral presentation to a confirmation panel.

-(34) The Higher Degree by Research - Progression Procedure stipulate:

-- a. if and when this confirmation of candidature must be completed; - b. the criteria that candidates must fulfill; - c. the roles of supervisors, Faculties, and Research and Innovation; and - d. the possible outcomes of this confirmation of candidature. - (35) The research that candidates plan to conduct and report in their research must be completed while they are enrolled at the University or at another Australian university.
-The Dean of Graduate Studies may approve exceptions on the condition that: - a. less than one third of this research was completed before the candidates were enrolled at an Australian university; and - b. the candidates received supervision of a similar standard to that provided at CDU. - (36) During the confirmation of candidature, candidates stipulate the budget they need to complete their research.
-If their candidature is confirmed, the Faculty or equivalent agrees to supply this budget but are not obliged to pay expenses that exceed this budget.
-This budget should include the costs of: - a. equipment, consumables, stationary, and software that is not available in the University; - b. courses, conferences, and travel-including occasions in which external students travel to the University; and - c. other expenses, such as editorial services or research participants. - (37) Candidates who have completed a confirmation of candidature at another Australian university or in another HDR course at this University may not need to complete the research proposal or oral presentation again, provided they submit their Supervision Agreement.
-The Dean of Graduate Studies can waive the research proposal or oral presentation, after consulting the Home Faculty, if: - a. the candidates can supply a research proposal they had submitted during their confirmation of candidature; - b. this research proposal is comparable in length, scope, and quality as the research proposals that candidates tend to submit at this University; - c. the research plans of these candidates have not changed substantially since their previous confirmation of candidature; - d. the university can supply the resources the candidate needs to complete the project within the allocated budget; - e. the proposed research is sufficiently extensive but still feasible within the allocated time; and - f. the supervisors have the expertise that is necessary to help the candidate complete this project.
+- (35) Until candidates complete their confirmation of candidature, they are admitted on a probationary basis.
+To complete the confirmation of candidature, candidates must: - a. develop a supervision agreement in cooperation with their supervisors that stipulates the responsibilities of each party; - b. submit an extensive research proposal that reviews the literature, delineate the research questions and methods, discusses the risks, and presents a timeline and budget; and - c. complete an oral presentation to a confirmation panel. - (36) The Higher Degree by Research Progression Procedure stipulate: - a. if and when this confirmation of candidature must be completed; - b. the criteria that candidates must fulfill; - c. the roles of supervisors, Faculties, and Research and Innovation; and - d. the possible outcomes of this confirmation of candidature. - (37) The research that candidates plan to conduct and report in their thesis must be completed while they are enrolled at the University or at another Australian university.
+The Dean of Graduate Studies may approve exceptions on the condition that: - a. less than one third of this research was completed before the candidates were enrolled at an Australian university; and - b. the candidates received supervision of a similar standard to that provided at CDU. - (38) During the confirmation of candidature, candidates propose the budget they need to complete their research.
+If the candidature is confirmed, the Faculty or equivalent agrees to supply some or all of the requested budget relative to resources available for HDR support but are not obliged to pay expenses that exceed this budget.
+This budget should include the costs of: - a. equipment, consumables, stationary, and software that is not available in the University; - b. courses, conferences, and travel-including occasions in which external students travel to the University; and - c. other expenses, such as editorial services or research participants. - (39) Candidates who have completed a confirmation of candidature at another Australian university or in another HDR course at this University may not need to complete the research proposal or oral presentation again, provided they submit their Supervision Agreement.
+The Dean of Graduate Studies can waive the research proposal or oral presentation, after consulting the home faculty, if: - a. the candidates can supply a research proposal they had submitted during their confirmation of candidature; - b. this research proposal is comparable in length, scope, and quality as the research proposals that candidates

+- tend to submit at this University; - c. the research plans of these candidates have not changed substantially since their previous confirmation of candidature: - d. the University can supply the resources the candidate needs to complete the project within the allocated budget; - e. the proposed research is sufficiently extensive but still feasible within the allocated time; and - f. the supervisors have the expertise that is necessary to help the candidate complete this project.